Mike Rutherford: Instruments

 Early in his career, Rutherford played mainly Rickenbacker and Shergold basses.
 He developed the idea behind the M-Series Steinberger guitar with the help of English luthier Roger Giffin and he used this extensively in the 1980s and during The Invisible Touch Tour with Genesis.
 He had a double-neck Strata (later renamed Status) built for the Mama tour which featured a six string guitar and four string bass placed in a custom body.
 In the earlier years of Genesis he played a Dewtron Mister Bassman, and starting in 1976, Moog Taurus bass pedal synthesisers.

 Through the early 1970s live tours, Rutherford often used a custom built Rickenbacker double-neck that combined a 12-string semi-hollow-body guitar with a 4-string bass (now on display at the Rock and Roll Hall of Fame Museum).
 For The Lamb Lies Down on Broadway and the first part of the Trick of the Tail tours, he incorporated a Rickenbacker 12-string solid-body guitar and a 6-string Micro-Frets Signature Baritone, equipped with 6-string short scale bass strings.
 Later he switched to another 12-string solid body/6-string bass combination built from scratch.
 All these double-neck guitars were made by luthier Dick Knight.
 A custom Shergold double-neck was made that had modules for 4, 6 and 12 strings guitars.
 The retunings required for early Genesis songs led to the development of Peter Gabriel's stories and introductions.

 For the 2007 tour with Genesis, Rutherford continued to use double-neck instruments when the arrangements demand quick switches between bass and twelve-string guitars.
 His current double-neck model is a Gibson twelve-string guitar with a Yamaha TRB-4P bass while he prefers Eric Clapton signature model Fender Stratocasters when playing guitar on later pieces.
 As for bass, from 1992 on, Rutherford can be seen playing mostly Yamaha from the TRB series.
 During the 2021 to 2022 The Last Domino?
 Tour, Rutherford started using Squier Bullet Stratocasters after purchasing a pair while under lockdown in Cape Town.

 Personal life

 Rutherford divides his time between Loxwood, West Sussex, England, and Cape Town, South Africa with his wife Angie.
-The couple were married on 13 November 1976 and have three children: Kate (b.
-1977), Tom (b.
-1980), and Harry (b.
-1986).
+The couple were married on 13 November 1976 and have three children: Kate (born 1977), Tom (born 1980), and Harry (born 1986).
 The family enjoy equestrian sport such as polo and dressage, in addition to raising horses.

 According to The Daily Telegraph in 2014, Rutherford had a net worth of £30 million.